tsdat/tsdat/docs/config/retriever_config.md

           timezone: UTC  # Timezone of the input data
 ```

-## Data_vars
+## Data Variables

-Data_vars are used to specify the data variables that should be retrieved from the input data sources.
-Similar to the coords section, data_vars define how to read and preprocess variables from the raw input data, including the variable name, its source in the input data, and any data converters to be applied.
-Each data_var entry typically includes information on how to handle the data, such as unit conversions or other preprocessing steps, and uses regex patterns to match input sources.
+`Data_vars` are used to specify the data variables that should be retrieved from the input data sources.
+Similar to the coords section, `data_vars` define how to read and preprocess variables from the raw input data, including the variable name, its source in the input data, and any data converters to be applied.
+Each `data_var` entry typically includes information on how to handle the data, such as unit conversions or other preprocessing steps, and uses regex patterns to match input sources.

 ```yaml
 data_vars: